bgp/stayrtr/README.md

 ![animated stayrtr logo](stayrtr.gif)

-StayRTR is an open-source implementation of RPKI to Router protocol (RFC 6810) based on GoRTR using the [the Go Programming Language](http://golang.org/).
-The maintainer of GoRTR got a new job, so we decided to hard fork.
+StayRTR is an open-source implementation of RPKI-to-Router protocol (RFC 6810, RFC 8210) based on GoRTR using the [the Go Programming Language](http://golang.org/).

-This project is not affiliated with Cloudflare and any references to Cloudflare are simply a function of forking.
-We do love the Cloudyflares though!

 * `/lib` contains a library to create your own server and client.
 * `/prefixfile` contains the structure of a JSON export file and signing capabilities.